elkhorn-heavy/walkthroughs/overthewire/natas/level04/README.md

 ## Beyond the Challenge

 It's always a good idea to think about other solutions.
-In this challenge an option is to use the Developer Tools instead of the View Page Source function.
+In this challenge some options are:

+1. Instead of using the View Page Source, the Developer Tools would have uncovered the same directory